-\section{Upper Bound of \texorpdfstring{$1.5$}{1.5} for Equal-Length Periods}
+\section{Upper Bound of 1.5 for Equal-Length Periods}

 In this section, we present a 1.5-approximation algorithm for the case where all the demand periods are of equal length.
-For convenience, we allow here release times and deadlines to be rational numbers and we assume that all demand periods have length $1$.
+In this section release times and deadlines are arbitrary rational numbers, and all demand periods have length $1$.

-We denote the input instance by $\calI$.
-Let the \emph{width} of an instance be the difference between the deadline of the last demand and the release time of the first one.
+Denote the input instance by $\calI$.
+Let the \emph{width} of the instance be the difference between the maximum deadline and the minimum release time.
 The building block of our approach is an algorithm that creates an optimal solution to an instance of width at most $3$.
-Later, we divide~$\calI$ into overlapping sub-instances of width $3$, solve each of them optimally, and finally show that by aggregating their solutions we obtain a $1.5$-approximation for $\calI$.
+Later, we divide~$\calI$ into overlapping sub-instances of width $3$, solve each of them optimally, and show that aggregating their solutions gives a $1.5$-approximation.

 \begin{lemma} A solution to any instance $\calJ$ of width at most $3$ consisting of unit-length demand periods can be computed in polynomial time. \end{lemma}